open-component-model/ocm-controller/README.md

 To run the test suite use `make test`.

+`Tinygo` is used to compile the test suite to a single binary.
+This binary is then used to run the tests.

+In order to install `tinygo` visit the [installation instructions](https://tinygo.org/getting-started/install/).

 ## Local Testing

 `ocm-controller` has a `Tiltfile` which can be used for rapid development. [tilt](https://tilt.dev/) is a convenient